tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: fix display meth use of is_closed() ; create an is_content_vis() meth for ContainsMixIn
 		- TBD: re-factor for clarity (especially ContainsMixIn)
 		- TBD: consider grouping "empty" response with contains rather than condition
+		- TBD: assign 'max_bulk' and 'max_count' to Creatures
+		- TBD: update take() to check for 'max_bulk'
+		- TBD: assign 'bulk' attribute to Creatures
 		- TBD: perhaps MixIns like OpenableMixIn should have their own examine() states?
 			- IDEA: similar to has_contain()
 		- IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 			- IDEA: could have a prep attribute for each prep verb
 			- IDEA: in interp(), have a list of all possible preps and use list to break sentence
-	- TBD: establish 'bulk' attribute for Item
-		- TBD: update classes
-			- TBD: Item
-			- TBD: Food
-			- TBD: Garment
-			- TBD: Weapon
-			- TBD: PortableContainer
-			- TBD: PortableLiquidContainer
-			- TBD: ItemMach
-		- TBD: assign 'bulk' attribute to all Item obj
-		- TBD: assign 'max_bulk' and 'max_count' to Creatures
-		- TBD: update take() to check for 'max_bulk' and 'max_count'
-		- TBD: assign 'bulk' attribute to Creatures
 	- TBD: New interactive classes (see above)
 	- TBD: clean-up from old Door class
 		- is_door(), is_container(), is_surface() and etc